tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% docs gsc_pseudonymized_user_id %}

 User database record ID attribute.
 This value undergoes a pseudonymization process at the collector level.
 Note: This field is only populated after a user susccessfully registers on GitLab.com i.e. they verify their e-mail and log-in for the first time.
+This value will be NULL if a user is not logged in or is visiting a page outside of the product (ex. about.gitlab.com, docs.gitlab.com)

 {% enddocs %}